Sunday, September 29, 2024

 Questions regarding the Coimbra University:

-• Coimbra University tuition is 850.00 euros per year for Portuguese citizens (but does not include residence, food, or books)
+- Coimbra University tuition is 850.00 euros per year for Portuguese citizens (but does not include the cost of housing, food, or books)

 Questions regarding the Coimbra University Library: